5 Things to Know About UFE – An Overlooked Option

 It’s clear that UFE is an effective treatment option that provides significant fibroid symptom control without the risks of surgical procedures.

-It can be used to make surgery safer.
+It can be used to make surgery safer

 In complicated medical situations where surgery is needed, a combination approach with UFE can make surgery safer.
 “Without getting into too much detail, we have a patient we need to do surgery for who has significant anemia,” says Dr. James Gohar, Gynecologist at Forest Hills Medical Services.
-“Her blood levels are very low, and so, rather then committing to doing surgery immediately, and knowing that she’ll have a really high chance of needing a blood transfusion, we are going to do an embolization on her first.
+“Her blood levels are very low, and so, rather than committing to doing surgery immediately, and knowing that she’ll have a really high chance of needing a blood transfusion, we are going to do an embolization on her first.
 Then we’ll operate with the hope that we have a really good chance of avoiding a transfusion.”

 If you’ve been diagnosed with fibroids, it may be helpful to ask a specialist about minimally invasive therapies like UFE.
 There are several factors that will determine which is the best course of treatment for you, including your age, your risk factors, your medical history, and how severe your symptoms are.
 It’s best to discuss these with your doctor.